Hampster Dance: Direct-to-video film

+The DVD cover of How The Hampsters Saved Winter.

 In December 2004, Abatis International relaunched the Hampsterdance website and announced that a DVD would be released in Spring 2005.
 The date passed with no release, and the release date was later removed.
 On April 2, 2009, the website began selling a DVD of the direct-to-video animated film How the Hampsters Saved Winter.
 The film was produced by Abatis International LLC and animated by Unreal Productions, located in New Jersey.
 The DVD was purchasable until 2012 and sold 2000 copies.
-In 2022, the film was archived on the Lost Media Wiki and uploaded onto YouTube.